-Cecilia reached out to an extensive group of UN agencies with the aim to promote joint action across institutional and thematic silos and created a strong set of partnership to deliver South-South learning exchanges on peace and development.
+Cecilia reached out to an extensive group of UN agencies with the aim to promote joint action across institutional and thematic silos and created a strong set of partnerships to deliver South-South learning exchanges on peace and development.

-The “Second United Nations High Level Conference” (BAPA +40) outcome document adopted by world representatives committed to promote “peace and inclusive societies and to build accountable institutions at all levels.
+The “Second United Nations High-Level Conference” (BAPA +40) outcome document adopted by world representatives committed to promote “peace and inclusive societies and to build accountable institutions at all levels.
 Good governance, rule of law, human rights, fundamental freedoms, equal access to fair justice systems, and measures to curb corruption and illicit flows will be integral to our (South-South) efforts”.
-If we take into consideration the peace-development nexus, it appears that the final outcome document will be an important policy tool to foster Southern solidarity in diverse areas including women and youth rights and participation, poverty eradication and climate change, all key interrelated issues which need to be considered if the aim is to transform the root causes of conflict.
+If we take into consideration the peace-development nexus, it appears that the final outcome document will be an important policy tool to foster Southern solidarity in diverse areas including women and youth rights and participation, poverty eradication, and climate change, all key interrelated issues which need to be considered if the aim is to transform the root causes of conflict.

 Cecilia will be documenting lessons from practice and recommendations to follow up action over the second half of 2019 and in her capacity of “Asia Global Fellow”.